 Capitalism is a system of domination, and the world under capitalism is extremely brutal even if we don't see it that way.
 Most of us have not known anything else, so we either don't notice the burden we carry, or we have learned to ignore it - the pollution, the noise, the speed of life and pace of change, the violence, the corruption, the competition, the painful contradictions (our comfort depends upon their exploitation), the background threat (a daily reality for many) of social and economic insecurity - all these erode our basic rights, needs and our health.
+Human beings are fundamentally creatures of love and creativity, but from a socioeconomic point of view, we are far outside of our natural habitat, the safe and just space for humanity.
+Consequently we develop 'behaviours', illness, and we suffer as all abused and captive creatures do.
 Tweedy cites Joel Kovel, a former psychiatrist and professor of political science who refers to the

 colossal burden of neurotic misery in the population, a weight that continually and palpably betrays the capitalist ideology, which maintains that commodity civilization promotes human happiness.

 prevention in this market context ignore the history of NHS privatisation and the inconvenient truth that their actions further facilitate privatisation, which emboldens and serves the market system that leads inexorably to inequalities in the delivery of health care, as well as significant inequalities in society that impact adversely upon the general health of the population.
 There is no way to square this vicious circle, the only true answer is to break it.